 We know that having access to real-time data on inventory, supplier stocks, seasonal demands, etc. is a critical issue so that there would be no delays in deliveries.
 Real-time reporting is a regular feature in most industries.
 Business analysts, operations managers, inventory managers, business planners, customers, etc. all rely heavily on inventory data to not only run the business but also to plan future production and sales strategies.

-When Business Intelligence combines with real-time reporting you have the perfect tool with which you can pull out and analyze the raw data.
-Thus, the Data Analytics (DA) involves data mining, processing the data accessed, querying the system for information, and producing analytical reports.
+When Business Intelligence (BI) combines with real-time reporting, you have the perfect tool with which you can pull out and analyze the raw data.
+Thus, Data Analytics (DA) involves data mining, processing the data accessed, querying the system for information, and producing analytical reports.

 HOW DATA ANALYTICS PREVENTS DELAYED DELIVERIES

 Delays in deliveries can have a major negative impact on your business.
 In a fiercely competitive business world, you cannot afford to lose customers due to frequent delays in deliveries.
 It is not a matter of just losing one customer but is a matter of brand value and reputation in the long run.
 So preventing delays is a matter of survival of the fittest.